FINLAND ARCTIC CHALLENGE LIVE

 There was much excitement because it felt like a rest day.
 Today, the dogs would be doing the work, so the group could give their legs a break.
 The flip side to not expending energy is that it would feel colder.

-The group packed up their belongings and put on their warmest gear: wool base layers, puffy coats, padded or puffy pants, gloves, mittens, two pairs of socks, hats and a one-piece winter suit.
-Between the low temps of -30 and the wind that would be felt on the sled, it was important to cover up all body parts to prevent frost bite.
+The team packed up their belongings and put on their warmest gear: wool base layers, puffy coats, padded or puffy pants, gloves, mittens, two pairs of socks, hats and a one-piece winter suit.
+Between the low temps of -25 C to -30 C and the wind that would be felt on the sled, it was important to cover up all body parts to prevent frost bite.

-The group took the bus to Lapland Husky Safaris.
-After a briefing from the staff, people paired up and boarded their sleds.
+After a briefing from the husky staff, people paired up and boarded their sleds.
 One person sat in the front covered with a blanket to help them stay warm, while the other person stood atop the sled rails, applying pressure to command the dogs to stop.

 There’s no doubt that pulling a sled is in these husky dog’s blood.
 They bark excitedly until they are allowed to pull and they’ll continue to do so until the one mushing steps hard on the sled’s brake.
 If the brake is held down too long, the dogs will look back at you, begging to begin running again.